Smile-SA/odoo_addons/smile_web_auto_refresh/README.rst

     This automated action can be applied(when to run) to creation, update or delete per your requirement model.env['bus.bus'].sendone('auto_refresh', model._name)
+3. It is also possible to force the opening of a page by indicating #action.

+    For example: an automatic return to the home page is done by executing the code: model.env ['bus.bus'].sendone ('auto_refresh', '#home')

 **Table of contents**